 Then sprinkle on any of your favorite toppings and serve them as apple nachos.
 You get all of the flavor with an even more fun presentation.

-Storing Your Caramel Dip
+Storing Homemade Caramel Dip

 Just be sure to use a clean utensil when taking some out to enjoy and only warm up the amount you intend to use.
 For the longest storage and best results, don’t dip apples into the big bowl of dip or warm up the whole container.